 How to set up a Guarda Wallet

-To set up a new wallet:
+To set up a new wallet, follow these steps.

 You need to keep this backup secret, and safe.
 This backup can be used to access your wallet on other devices, by selecting “import wallet” instead of “create wallet,” and can be used to regain access to your funds if your computer or phone dies.